Lupus590/ArmA-3-Mod-Template/README.md

 4. Choose a license for your project (see `LICENSE.md`).
 5. Update `.hemtt/presets/main.html` with your modlist.
 6. Edit `.hemtt/project.toml` with your project details.
+7. Fix the prefix for the core addon.
-7. Review and adjust the documentation in `meta/doc/*` to fit your workflow.
+8. Review and adjust the documentation in `meta/doc/*` to fit your workflow.
-8. Update this README to reflect your project.
+9. Update this README to reflect your project.

 ## Requirements